pluralsh/documentation/pages-archive/getting-started/cloud-shell-quickstart.md

 ### Leaving the Shell Experience

-If you want to start using the CLI locally, just [install the Plural CLI](/getting-started/quickstart#install-plural-cli) and run:
+If you want to start using the CLI locally, just {% doclink to="quickstart" %}install the Plural CLI{% /doclink %} and run:

 ```shell {% showHeader=false %}
 plural shell sync